yasindevops/Project-106B-angular-project/README.md

 At the end of the this hands-on training, students will be able to;

-- understand what is the CI/CD Pipeline
+- understand what is the CI/CD Pipeline.

 - demonstrate their knowledge on how to creating CI/CD Pipeline.